THE NUTMEG WOODTURNERS LEAGUE:

 Below left, the buildings of the Craft Center have served the area since 1780.
 Below, Andy Barnum's article about Nutmeg's 25th anniversary.
 Click the PDF button to enlarge.

 In 2013, a financial crisis forced the Craft Center to close temporarily.
 The Nutmeg Woodturners held their meetings at a member's shop in Danbury.
 The Center sold the tools and equipment from the turning center.
 New management and new benefactors brought the Craft Center back to life in 2015.
 That November, the turning center reopened.
-Above, from left, Nutmeg president Buster Shaw and Jim Degen do the ceremonial ribbon-cutting, while Mary Daniels, the board chair, and Howard Lasser, the Center's new director, look on.
+Above, from left, Nutmeg president Buster Shaw and Jim Degen do the ceremonial ribbon-cutting, while Mary Daniels, the board chair at the time, and Howard Lasser, the Center's new director, look on.

 BUSTER SHAW SCHOLARSHIP IN WOODTURNING